MonetDB/MonetDB-PHP/protocol_doc/monet-explorer/README.md

  --auth-algo, -a algo            The hash algorithm to be used for the 'salted
                                  hashing'.
 The MonetDB server has to support it.
-                                 This is typically a weaker hash algorithm, which is used together with a stronger 'pass- word hash' that is now SHA512.
-The currently supported values are: SHA1, SHA256, SHA512.
+                                 This is typically a weaker hash algorithm, which is used together with the stronger 'pass- word hash' that is now SHA512.
+The currently supported values are: SHA1, SHA256, SHA512,
+                                 RIPEMD160, SHA224, SHA384.
+Default is SHA1.

  --file-transfer, -t             Enable the file transfer protocol for the con-
                                  nection.